diacritics-owo/circumflex/docs/docs/registry-initializer.md

     // do things here
   }

-  protected void afterRegistration(Identifier identifier, Pair<Boolean, Field> fieldData) {
+  // only override this if you need to use custom annotations protected void afterRegistration(
+    Identifier identifier,
+    Pair<Boolean, Field> fieldData /// the first item is a boolean indicating whether the field is a registryentry, and the second is a java.lang.reflect.Field
+  ) {
     // the default implementation is just: this.afterRegistration(identifier, this.getFieldValue(fieldData))
   }

   ...
 }
 ```

-It is not recommended to do this, but if you need to use custom annotations, override `void afterRegistration(Identifier identifier, Pair<Boolean, Field> fieldData)` (the first item of the pair `fieldData` is a boolean indicating whether it is a `RegistryEntry` and the second is a `java.lang.reflect.Field`).

 It is **strongly** recommended that you look at [`BlockRegistryInitializer`](https://github.com/diacritics-owo/circumflex/blob/main/src/main/java/diacritics/owo/registry/initalizer/BlockRegistryInitializer.java) and [`ItemRegistryInitializer`](https://github.com/diacritics-owo/circumflex/blob/main/src/main/java/diacritics/owo/registry/initalizer/ItemRegistryInitializer.java) for examples of dynamic registration and custom annotations.